 As authorized by H.B.
 2208 of the 79th Legislature, the Texas Commission on the Arts (TCA) can designate cultural districts in cities across Texas.
-Cultural districts are special zones that harness the power of cultural resources to stimulate economic development and community revitalization.
+Cultural districts are special zones that harness the power of cultural resources to stimulate economic development and community vitality.
 These districts can become focal points for generating businesses, attracting tourists, stimulating cultural development and fostering civic pride.

 Goals of cultural districts

 TCA recognizes that a thriving creative sector is a powerful economic development asset.
-Cultural district development is one strategy that helps a community boost their economies while realizing other cultural and civic benefits.
-The outcomes of cultural districts extend beyond the arts and benefit all members of a community.
+Cultural district designation is one strategy that helps a community boost their economies while realizing other cultural and civic benefits.
+The outcomes of cultural districts extend beyond the arts and can benefit all members of a community.
 Goals may include:

 Attracting artists and cultural enterprises to the community.
 Artists, cultural institutions and creative enterprises all contribute to a community’s economic potential.
 Not only do they generate direct economic activity, but artists and creative entrepreneurs infuse communities with energy and innovation.